priyamittal96/project_1/README.md

 ## Notebooks
 There are a total of three notebooks, a Combined_Work, Priya's Notebook, & Yash's Notebook.

 Combined_work.ipynb is under the Combined_work folder and is a compilation of Susmitha's, Esther's and Kasy's notebooks.
-Combined these notecooks sort through a variety of nutritional and recipe-related datasets, that when certain values are entered into the input prompt, generate a series of lists and graphs that show nutritional value of various McDonal's food items or recipes.
+Combined, these notebooks sort through a variety of nutritional and recipe-related datasets and when certain values are entered into the input prompt, generate a series of lists and graphs that show nutritional value of various McDonal's food items or recipes.
 An example is given using Breakfast Foods under 600 calories in the data set and detailed results in the presentation file.

-The categories are highlighted in the notebook and detail the process in which the notebook is utilized and using which daatasets.
+The categories are highlighted in the notebook and detail the process in which the notebook is utilized and using which datasets.

 Priya's Notebook sorts through food desert data and farmer's market data collected by the Census and USDA.
 Through a process of cleaning and extrapolating various variables, this notebook highlights the relationship between said variables and generates the respective scatter plots.
+Additional analysis regarding the dataset is detailed in the notebook as well.

 The farmer's market data also takes a look at the accessibility of food assistance programs by state and the relationship to the food assistance program noted in the food desert data set.

 Yash's Notebook dives deeper into the food deserts data to understand how this data plays into a particular state, in relation to the median income.
-His notebook also looks into the number of Starbucks and Fast Food restaurants vs farmers markets ratio by population of the state to get an idea the accessbility of healthier options that allow you to cook at home.
+His notebook also looks into the number of Starbucks and Fast Food restaurants vs farmers markets ratio by population of the state to get an idea the accessbility of ingredients that allow you to cook at home.

 ## Data Clean Up & Exploration